signaldatascience/R-curriculum/src/week5/day4/classification.md

 In the next section, you will see how we can cleverly overcome these challenges.

-Note that SVms can be used to perform regression, not just classification.
+Note that SVMs can be used to perform regression, not just classification.
 However, the formulation of SVM regression is not as elegant, and it is an uncommonly used technique.
 Nevertheless, be aware that it exists.

+* Our current formulation of support vector machines only supports binary classification.
+In general, if you have a binary classifier (of any type), how can you use it for multiclass classification?
+Come up with at least one potentially viable method.

 Kernel methods
 ==============